antrea-io/antrea/docs/design/windows-design.md

  This is to ensure the reply packets from the external address to the Pod will be "unSNAT'd".
 * Ensure that the packet is translated based on the NAT information provided when committing the connection by using the `nat` argument with the `ct` action.
-* Rewrite the destination MAC with the global virtual MAC (aa:bb:cc:dd:ee:ff) in the `ConntrackState` table if the packet is from the uplink interface and has the SNAT ct_mark.
+* Set the macRewrite bit in the register (reg0[19]) in the `ConntrackState` table if the packet is from the uplink interface and has the SNAT ct_mark.

 Following is an example for SNAT relevant OpenFlow entries.